-LEGAL TERMS Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception." sometimes cance asking for a formulary exception.
-LEGAL TERMS
+LEGAL TERMS Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."

 - If we agree to make an exception and cover a drug that is not on your Drug List, you will need to pay the cost sharing amount that applies to all of our drugs OR drugs in the non-preferred brand tier.
 You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 2.
 Removing a restriction on your plan's coverage for a covered drug.
 There are extra rules or restrictions that apply to certain drugs on your plan's List of Covered Drugs (Formulary).
 For more information, go to Chapter 5 and look for Section 4.